1. What is the status of my retirement request?

 3. When will I receive my Notice of Eligibility (NOE)?

-Your NOE will automatically be issued by Pers-912 within 1 year after your online Annual Retirement Point Record (ARPR) indicates the completion of 20 qualifying years of service.
-Under normal conditions, Pers-912 issues the NOE approximately 3 months after the end of the anniversary year in which the member completes 20 qualifying years of service.
+Your NOE will automatically be issued by PERS-912 within 1 year after your Annual Retirement Point Record (ARPR) indicates the completion of 20 qualifying years of service.
+Under normal conditions, PERS-912 issues the NOE approximately 3 months after the end of the anniversary year in which the member completes 20 qualifying years of service.
 There is no need to submit a request.

 4. How do I request retirement?

 Drilling reservists and members of the IRR requesting to be transferred to the Retired Reserve should submit a request per the format and timeframes listed in Figure 20-4 of BUPERSINST 1001.39F CH-1.

 If you are requesting retired pay at age 60, notification is forwarded in advance to advise eligible members how to submit an application for retired pay at age 60.
 If you have not received your notification by the 4th month prior to your 60th birthday contact the NPC Customer Service Center at 1-866-827-5672.

 5. When will I receive my Presidential Letter of Appreciation?

 A Presidential Letter of Appreciation is issued only to members who have completed 30 or more years of satisfactory/qualifying service for retired pay at the time of their transfer to either the retired reserve awaiting pay (Gray Area) or retired pay for non-regular service.